CogniFit

 Our minds have so many different kinds of memory it’s crazy!
 Also, each one has a very necessary place in the impressive neurological dance we exist in every moment.

 Contextual Memory is part of long-term memory.
-But it’s not something that lets you learn and remember a new language.
+But it’s not something that lets you learn and remember a new language says cognitive science.

 Have you ever been around a smell that triggered a certain memory that made you happily nostalgic?
 Or is there a song that you can’t stand listening to because it’s connected to a heartbreaking memory?